-After selecting a menue item for numerical entry (e.g. damping), at first the value is only displayed.
-The numeric value itself is shown in square brackets and its the unit below.
+After selecting a menue item for numerical entry (e.g. damping), at first the value is displayed only.
+The numeric value itself is shown in square brackets and its unit behind it.
 Unused leading digits are marked with bottom lines.
 You need to press OK again to enter the edit mode.

 Numeric values are entered digit by digit.
-First, always the leftmost digit is selected (visible with two triangles above and below the number).
+First, always the leftmost digit is selected (visible with a triangle above and below the number).
 By pressing OK, you go to the next digit.

-Figure 11: Elements when setting a numeric value
+Figure 16: Elements when setting a numeric value

-You change the selected digit by pressing the \triangle or ∇ button.
+You change the selected digit by pressing the $\triangle$ or $\nabla$ button.
 The higher value digit is also increased or decreased when passing zero.
 For instance, you can easily go from 19 to 20 without having to edit two digits.